 - When the handler has no cognitive disabilities, we recommend two daily half-hour training walks.

-- After the two-two-two, we recommend the handler use a beginning obedience class or private trainer with the dog because even though the dog knows commands, it's nice for the handler and dog to learn the cues together (it's also nice bonding).
+- After the two-two-two, we recommend the handler use a beginning obedience class or private trainer with the dog because even though the dog knows the cues, it's nice for the handler and dog to learn the cues again with a different teacher (it's also nice bonding).

-- When the handler has cognitive disabilities, not only do the parents not have the time or energy to do training walks, we want to help the dog bond to the child and not the parents.
+- When the handler has cognitive disabilities, the situation is different.
+Parents usually don't have the time or energy to do training walks (plus we want to help the dog bond to the child and not to the parents), so in these cases, training walks may not be appropriate.